Controllable-Genre-Fusion/Controllable-Genre-Fusion.github.io/index.md

 # Samples

 To demonstrate our method, we start with a sample of music in a certain genre, and transition it into the second genre.
+We compare results obtained by simply prompting the model to make this transition with outputs obtained by inference-time intervention.

 ---